 - Glue stick, scissors, and hole punch

-STEP 1: Create the peppermints.
+Step One: Create the peppermints.
 Using the pattern, cut out one white circle and four red stripes for each peppermint.
 With your glue stick, glue the red pieces to the white circle.
-On some of the peppermints I needed to trim some of the red that hung over the edge of the white circles.
+On some of the peppermints you may need to trim any red paper that hangs over the white circle depending on how you positioned them.
 Punch two holes in each peppermint on opposite sides.

-STEP 2: Create the gingerbread men!
-Using a cookie cutter or the pattern found above, cut out the gingerbread men.
-Punch a hole in each of the gingerbread man’s hands.
+Step Two: Create the gingerbread figures!
+Using a cookie cutter or my pattern, cut out the gingerbread figures.
+Punch a hole in each of the gingerbread’s hands.

-STEP 3: Decorate the gingerbread men!
+Step 3: Decorate the gingerbread figures!
 This was the fun part!
-Using the acrylic paint and a thin paintbrush, I painted on some fun designs.
-I made each gingerbread man have a different expression and gave them different buttons or shoes.
+Using the acrylic paint and a thin paintbrush, paint on some fun designs.
+I made each gingerbread have a different expression and gave them different buttons or shoes.

-STEP 4: String the banner together.
+Step Four: String the banner together.
 Tie the banner together using the green yarn.
-Alternate between peppermints and gingerbread men.
-Leave long pieces of green yarn on either end of the banner.
+Alternate between peppermints and gingerbread figures as you string them on.
+Leave long pieces of green yarn on either end of the banner for hanging.
 The banner is finished!!

 For our gingerbread house party, we asked each guest to bring their own pre-built house (we don’t have enough patience to build our own!) and a candy to share.
 I dug out all the candy, icing, and sprinkles we had and set it out.
 I used a cupcake tin to hold some of the candy.
-I have snowmen placemats that are great, because they just wipe clean, and a washable christmas tablecloth.
-The banner was a nice addition this year!
+I used a plastic tablecloth over the table and snowmen placemats for each spot.
+These are great because they just wipe clean.
+The banner added so much to the decorating area!